andrewjahn/AndysBrainBook/docs/E-Prime/E-Prime_ShortCourse/EP_03_Duration_Termination_Pre-Release.rst

 Duration and Input Masks
 ^^^^^^^^^^^^^^^^^^^^^^^^

 By default, the TextDisplay object will be presented on the screen for 1000 milliseconds; in other words, one of its properties is a **duration** of 1000 milliseconds.
-This is probably too short for most purposes, and in any case you will want more flexbility for your own experiment.
+This is probably too short for most purposes, and in any case you will want more flexibility for your own experiment.
 Within the TextDisplay object's properties, the ``Duration/Input`` tab allows you control these details about the timing of the object.
 The **Duration** field, for example, specifies how long, in milliseconds, the object will be presented on the screen.
 You can enter any number you want - or, you can set it to ``Infinite``, which will leave the object on the screen until a button is pressed or some kind of input is received.

 This requires you to add an **Input Mask**, which is a device that records a response.
 If you click on the ``Add`` button underneath the Devices box, you will see two default options: the Keyboard and the Mouse.
 Since the participant usually responds by pushing one of several different keys, the Keyboard is the best input to use.
 Selecting the Keyboard as in input mask enables you to fill in the **Response Options** fields, such as Allowable and Correct responses.